Restrictions for $n$-Point Vertices in Higher-Spin Theories: The case

 At this point, we introduce gauge invariant operators, which are more suitable as the building blocks of $n$-th order vertices.
 These are given through the following variables:

 It is easy to show that these expressions are gauge invariant:

 Counting the number of the variables $s_{ij}$ and $c_{ij}$ is straightforward.
 In order to count the number of $c_{i,jk}$ variables, we count separately the number of choices for $i$ and the number of choices for the antisymmetric pair $jk$ for a given $i$ and multiply them.
-Naively, we choose $i$ in $n$ possible ways, and the antisymmetric pair $jk$ takes values in $\{i+1\,,\dots, i-2\; (\text{mod n})\}$, therefore takes $\frac{(n-2)(n-3)}2$ values, hence the number of $c_{i,jk}$'s is given above.
+Naively, we choose $i$ in $n$ possible ways, and the antisymmetric pair $jk$ takes values in $\{i+1\,,\dots, i-2\; (\text{mod n})\}$, therefore takes $\frac{(n-2)(n-3)}2$ values, hence the number of $c_{i,jk}$'s given above.
 These variables $c_{i,jk}$ are not linearly independent though, satisfying the following relations:

 These naively are $\frac{n(n-2)(n-3)(n-4)}6$ many, given by multiplying the $n$ possible choices of $i$ and $\frac{(n-2)(n-3)(n-4)}6$ choices of the antisymmetric triple $jkl$.
 But again, this counting is redundant, due to linear relations between equations, involving different choices of $jkl$.
 These relations are also given by adding another $s_{im}$ and antisymmetrising the four indices $jklm$.
 This chain of reducibility can be resummed to get all linearly independent variables of $c_{i,jk}$.
-This is done by finding the number of possible values of $jk$ antisymmetrised pairs that correspond to the independent variables, by summing up with changing signs the numbers of components of antisymmetric tensors of $gl(n)$, starting from rank two:
+This is done by finding the number of possible values of $jk$ antisymmetrised pairs that correspond to the independent variables, by summing up with changing signs the numbers of components of antisymmetric tensors of $gl(n-2)$, starting from rank two\footnote{Remind, that the index $j$ takes $n-2$ independent values in $y_{ij}$ (and therefore in $c_{i,jk}$) due to \eqref{y}}:

 This means that the number of independent variables $c_{i,jk}$ is $n(n-3)$.
 We see that the variables $c_{i,jk}$ are redundant and we choose the following set of independent variables:

 where now $j=2,\dots, n-2$, taking $n-3$ possible values (indices are always meant modulo $n$).
 Thus, the number of variables $Y_{i}^{j}$ is altogether $n(n-3)$.
 It is elementary to show that any other variable $c_{i,jk}$ can be expressed through $Y_{i}^{j}$ using Eq.~\eqref{cijk redundancy}: